EmanoelLopes/marvel-spa-app/README.md

 ## Install

-First you need to clone and after that run the command bellow to install all dependences:
+First you need to clone and then, run the command bellow to install all dependences:

 ### `yarn install`

-## Run

-To run the project, execute:

-### `yarn start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## !Important

-This application uses enviroment variables as the [Marvel API](https://developer.marvel.com/) apikey, so you need to include a `.env` file with the following `.env.sample` file:
+This application uses enviroment variables as the [Marvel API](https://developer.marvel.com/) key, so you need to include a `.env` file with the following `.env.sample` file:
 ```
 PORT=5001
 SKIP_PREFLIGHT_CHECK=true